Aliases for PLCE1 Gene

 PLCE1 (Phospholipase C, Epsilon 1) is a Protein Coding gene.
-Diseases associated with PLCE1 include familial nephrotic syndrome and nephrotic syndrome, type 3.
+Diseases associated with PLCE1 include nephrotic syndrome, type 3 and familial idiopathic steroid-resistant nephrotic syndrome with diffuse mesangial sclerosis.
 Among its related pathways are GPCR Pathway and Ras signaling pathway.
 GO annotations related to this gene include calcium ion binding and guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is PLCG2.

 UniProtKB/Swiss-Prot for PLCE1 Gene

 The production of the second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3) is mediated by activated phosphatidylinositol-specific phospholipase C enzymes.
 PLCE1 is a bifunctional enzyme which also regulates small GTPases of the Ras superfamily through its Ras guanine-exchange factor (RasGEF) activity.
 As an effector of heterotrimeric and small G-protein, it may play a role in cell survival, cell growth, actin organization and T-cell activation.